databrary/policies/privacy.md

 5. Content
 ----------

-Databrary\'s mission is to accelerate scientific discovery by facilitating the storage, sharing, and re-use of Research Data, including Restricted Data like video and audio recordings.
+Databrary's mission is to accelerate scientific discovery by facilitating the storage, sharing, and re-use of Research Data, including Restricted Data like video and audio recordings.
 Where Restricted Data about humans are stored and shared, the permission of